Donors needed: Kansas Red Cross experiences blood shortage

 “You know, blood is a product that cannot be made, so we rely on the generosity of volunteer donors,” said Walsworth.

-COVID-19 has limited the amount of blood drives the Red Cross can organize.
+COVID-19 has limited the number of blood drives the Red Cross can organize.
 Prior to the pandemic, the non-profit would attend several local schools and receive hundreds of donations.

 And for the month of February, less than half of the appointments have been booked with volunteer donors.